About ATIXA and Title IX

 - Women’s Rights and Equality Advocates and Activists

-The law and consulting firm NCHERM — nationally known for its leading expertise in Title IX compliance, litigation and expert witness services – endowed a grant that created ATIXA.
-In 2010, NCHERM created the only and first-of-its-kind Title IX Coordinator Training and Certification Course that is now an ATIXA signature professional development opportunity.
+The law and consulting firm The NCHERM Group — nationally known for its leading expertise in Title IX compliance, litigation and expert witness services – endowed a grant that created ATIXA.
+In 2010, then known as NCHERM created the only and first-of-its-kind Title IX Coordinator Training and Certification Course that is now an ATIXA signature professional development opportunity.

 ATIXA is an independent, not-for-profit organization served by an Advisory Board.
-NCHERM’s grant funding includes the ongoing provision of office space, conference management services, and administrative support.
+The NCHERM Group’s grant funding includes the ongoing provision of office space, conference management services, and administrative support.

 - Brett A. Sokolow, Esq., President